top of page

-Do you Need the Medallion Signature Guarantee Seal AND a Notarization?
+Understanding the Medallion Signature Guarantee

-- 5 days ago
+Updated: 5 days ago

 An elderly woman called me to see if I could notarize a couple of financial documents that her banking institution required her to sign.
 Since she had recently taken a fall and broken her wrist, she was now a patient in a rehab facility.
 She wanted her son to have the ability to transfer securities for her.
 First, she had to sign a financial power of attorney and get it notarized so her son could take charge of transferring those securities.
 Second, her bank told her she needed to sign some bank forms that required a medallion signature seal.
 For that, she had to sign those forms in front of her banking officer.